DerBrunoIR/nBody/README.md

 # How to run

-First, you need a CUDA-capable GPU and install the requirements from the python package numba.cude.
+First, you need a CUDA-capable GPU and install the requirements from the python package numba.cuda.

 Then you can install dependencies and run the application as following:
 ```bash